xames3/slowtorch/README.rst

       tensor([[1, 3],
               [2, 3]])

-- **slowtorch.empty.** Create an uninitialized tensor of the given shape.
+- **slowtorch.empty.** Create an uninitialised tensor of the given shape.

   .. code-block:: python